ChicoState/UX-BlueConnect/README.md

 # BlueConnect

 BlueConnect is a mobile application intended to allow the user to seamlessly connect to multiple bluetooth devices and play downloaded music.
+The user can adjust the settings of connected devices and can create playlists from downloaded music.

 ## UX Team Members